Blockbuster research

 DNA research has come a long way since it was first discovered in 1869 by Swiss researcher Friedrich Miescher.
 While scientists’ understanding of the material which contains the genetic blueprint of all living organisms has grown exponentially, so has its applications in not only modern medicine, but crime and even archaeology.

 The University of Leicester has been at the forefront of research in the field for decades now.
 One of the institution's most famous achievements was the invention by Sir Alec Jefferys of DNA fingerprinting in the 1980s.
-It was a discovery that inspired Mark Jobling to join the University, where he is currently Professor of Genetics in the Department of Genetics and Genome Biology.
+It was a discovery that inspired Mark Jobling to join the University, where he is currently Professor of Genetics in the Department of Genetics, Genomics and Cancer Sciences.

 Jobling, who has been at the university since 1992, says Jeffreys’ work was hugely important because of its practical applications.